evrythng/evrythng-ws.js/README.md

 **evrythng-ws.js** is an extension plugin to be used with [evrythng.js](https://github.com/evrythng/evrythng.js) or [evrythng-extended.js](https://github.com/evrythng/evrythng-extended.js) JS libraries.

-It adds WebSockets support to any resource, allowing to *publish*, *subscribe* and *unsubscribe* to the resource's topics easily.
+It adds [MQTT over WebSockets](http://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets) support to any resource, allowing to *publish*, *subscribe* and *unsubscribe* to the resource's topics easily.

 **evrythng-ws.js** is available as a Bower package and uses [bower-mqttws](https://github.com/TheRyanBurke/bower-mqttws) library as a dependency.